MKme/ResQ/Bill of Materials BOM/README.md

 # BOM

 ### Welcome to Erics land of ResQ material list (BOM)
-This area is for my aircraft goodies and drone configs.
+This area is for the excel doc updated for all materials required for you to build this project.
+Download BOM.xlsx above and you are all set.

  <img src="https://github.com/MKme/ResQ/blob/master/Photos/IMG_0916.jpg" width="900"/>